Battle of Gang Toi: Opposing forces

-By late-1965 the junction of the Song Be and Song Dong Nai rivers had become a major communist staging area for men, equipment, and supplies for units based around Saigon and the Mekong Delta.
+By late 1965 the junction of the Bé and Đồng Nai rivers had become a major communist staging area for men, equipment, and supplies for units based around Saigon and the Mekong Delta.
 Communist communications and resupply routes between War Zone C and D also met in this area.
 Westmoreland planned to use the US 173rd Airborne Brigade to keep the Viet Cong off balance and to target their base areas, and consequently a search-and-destroy operation codenamed "Operation Hump" was planned.
 Operation Hump marked the half-way point in the twelve-month tour of duty of the 173rd Airborne Brigade and was named accordingly.
 The concept of operations envisioned 1 RAR and the US 1st Battalion, 503rd Infantry Regiment being inserted by helicopter during an airmobile operation into War Zone D, in an area about 20 km north-east of the Bien Hoa Air Base.
-The Australian and American area of operations (AO) was to be separated by the Song Dong Nai, with 1 RAR to deploy into a landing zone (LZ) to the south, while the 1/503rd would conduct a helicopter assault onto a LZ northwest of the Song Dong Nai and Song Be.
+The Australian and American area of operations (AO) was to be separated by the Đồng Nai River, with 1 RAR to deploy into a landing zone (LZ) to the south, while the 1/503rd would conduct a helicopter assault onto a LZ northwest of the Đồng Nai and Bé rivers.
 Meanwhile, the 173rd Airborne Brigade's second battalion—2nd Battalion, 503rd Infantry Regiment—would be left to defend Bien Hoa Air Base.

 The area was thought to be a Viet Cong stronghold and American intelligence initially identified Q762 Main Force Regiment and D800 Main Force Battalion as being nearby.
 However, unknown to the allied force, the Viet Cong 9th Division had likely received forewarning of the operation and had deployed one of its most experienced regiments, supported by a number of local force battalions, determined for a test of allied strength.
 The 271 Main Force Regiment (also known as Q761 Main Force Regiment) subsequently took up defensive positions in the area, while the communist U1 headquarters protected by Company 238, was situated on the plateau atop the Gang Toi Hills in an area which formed part of 1 RAR's objective.
-U1 was responsible for co-ordinating the Viet Cong regional defence against the Bien Hoa air base and for developing anti-government resistance and had been tasked with rebuilding the covert organisation in Bien Hoa city and the surrounding villages up to the Dong Nai, as well as re-establishing the link between Bien Hoa city and War Zone D, and for planning and executing attacks against the air base itself.
+U1 was responsible for co-ordinating the Viet Cong regional defence against the Bien Hoa air base and for developing anti-government resistance and had been tasked with rebuilding the covert organisation in Biên Hòa city and the surrounding villages up to the Đồng Nai, as well as re-establishing the link between Biên Hòa city and War Zone D, and for planning and executing attacks against the air base itself.
 Yet having relocated to the rainforest two months earlier, its presence was also unknown to the Australians and Americans.
 Regardless, A Company 1 RAR was scheduled to conduct a search of the plateau on the fourth day of the operation.